+44 (0)1273 732 888

 For such a tiny punctuation mark, the apostrophe has an enormous tendency to confuse and irritate people.

 The reaction to this all-too-common frustration is generally one of two extremes.
-The first is to try to cut them out altogether (as Birmingham council recently planned to do).
+The first is to try to cut them out altogether.
 The alternative is to start sprinkling them as liberally as an overzealous Italian waiter sprinkles black pepper.
 Then, at least, a few of them are likely to hit the right spot.

 The problem with such excessive – or minimal – seasoning is that the overall effect of the dish (or document) will be compromised, or even completely undermined.

 One of the apostrophe’s key jobs is to show possession.
 More specifically, it shows who possesses something.
 And identifying the ‘who’ in the sentence will make inserting the apostrophe and the -s (if needed – see below) that much simpler: just look to the end of the ‘who’ word, and add them afterwards.
 For example:

 The cat’s top hat and bow-tie were very distinguished.

 Here there’s clearly one well-dressed cat.
 But if there were two, or more, such dapper felines, each with their own outfits, it would be: